-Shoulder Series Part 1: Shoulder Anatomy and Biomechanics for the Fitness Professional
+Straightforward Shoulder Anatomy and Biomechanics for Personal Trainers

-When looking at the biomechanics of the shoulder, the motion comes from both the scapulothoracic (ST) joint and the glenohumeral (GH) joint.
-It is the synergism of these joints and the muscles acting on them that produce smooth and full movement while we perform pressing and pulling movements in the gym.
-Understanding the movement and function at both the scapula and the upper arm in isolation allows you to better understand shoulder biomechanics as a whole.
+When looking at the biomechanics of the shoulder, the motion comes from 2 joints: the scapulothoracic (ST) joint, and the glenohumeral (GH) joint.
+It is the synergism of these joints and the muscles acting on them that produce smooth and full movement while we perform pressing and pulling exercises in the gym.
+Understanding the movement and function at both the scapula and the upper arm in isolation allows you to better understand the biomechanics of the whole shoulder.
 In addition, being able to differentiate scapular musculature and movement from upper arm musculature and movement will impact the way that you assess, program, and ultimately train your clients.
 Conceptually, taking a deeper look at the function of the rotator cuff and the overall biomechanics of the scapular musculature will aid in your understanding of the mechanics that can potentially cause injury.

-The scapula (often referred to as the shoulder blade) sits behind the rib cage to form the scapulothoracic (ST) joint.
-While it is not a true articulation, the ST joint can, and should, move throughout a range of motions to allow for the shoulder complex as a whole to obtain full range-of-motion.
-There are 17 muscles that act on the scapula to produce the movements of elevation/depression, protraction/retraction, and upward/downward rotation.
-The muscles that act on the scapula do not act on the humerus directly, but function to put the scapula in the most efficient position to indirectly allow for movement of the arm.
-Similar to the rotator cuff, the most important function of the scapular musculature is to pack the shoulder and allow for full overhead range-of-motion.
+The scapula (AKA shoulder blade) sits behind the rib cage to form the scapulothoracic (ST) joint.
+The ST joint moves through a series of motions to allow the whole shoulder complex to reach full range-of-motion.
+There are 17 muscles that act on the scapula to produce the movements of elevation & depression, protraction & retraction, and upward & downward rotation.
+The muscles that act on the scapula function to put the scapula in the most efficient position to indirectly allow for movement of the arm.
+Like the rotator cuff, the most important function of the scapular musculature is to pack the shoulder and allow for full overhead range-of-motion.

-Providing coaching cues to help clients achieve this position, such as, “put your shoulder blades in your back pocket,” can go a long way to help clients achieve a stable and effective shoulder position for movement.
-Oftentimes people will mistake scapular retraction for this downward rotation and depression.
+Providing coaching cues such as, “put your shoulder blades in your back pocket,” can go a long way to help clients achieve a stable and effective shoulder position for movement.
+Clients often mistake scapular retraction for downward rotation and depression.
 Instead of driving their shoulder blades down, they attempt to pinch them together.
-This does not allow for the GH joint to be placed in an optimal position and also will cause a decrease in performance as the scapular retractors are not strong enough to support heavy loads during heavy sets of deadlifts.
+This does not put the GH joint to be placed in an optimal position and causes a decrease in performance, because the scapular retractors are not strong enough to support heavy loads during heavy sets of deadlifts.

 |Upper Trapezius||Elevation and Upward Rotation|